Timberwolves snap 11-game road skid against Spurs, 113-101

-“Lonnie was fantastic,” San Antonio coach Gregg Popovich said.
-“He has kept himself ready and we gave him a shot to play tonight and obviously he was up to the challenge.
-He did a really good job.”

-But it wasn’t enough to stop the Spurs from losing their second straight and 12th in 14 games.

 LaMarcus Aldridge had 22 points and DeMar DeRozan added 20 for the Spurs (6-13).
-Walker added 11, all in the second half.
+Walker added 11 points in 13 minutes, all in the second half.

-Minnesota had a season-high 18 3-pointers, shooting 45% on 3s.
-San Antonio was 5 for 29 on 3-pointers in comparison.

-“Just getting caught in rotation, not helping the next man,” DeRozan said of the defensive issues.
-“We’ve got to be there for one another.
-Guys are too good in the league just to depend on one guy to stop one guy on a team.”

 The Timberwolves (10-8) led by as many as 13 points but had to fight off a rally that bridged the third and fourth quarters.